jambonz/jambonz-infrastructure/terraform/jambonz-prod/README.md

 # terraform for a jambonz production system

-This terraform configuration generates a jambonz deployment suitable for testing or trial deployments.
+This terraform configuration generates a jambonz deployment suitable for production deployments.

 The deployment generated consists of: